Story of Ted Weisgal and Leisure Learning Unlimited

 speed of Class Factory's decline was alarming.

-To be honest, I don't think Donna's heart was in it any
+To be honest, I don't think Deborah's heart was in it any

 One day in the summer of 1980

-I got a surprise phone call from Donna.
+I got a surprise phone call from Deborah.
 It seems that

 her husband Bruce had been transferred to Washington,